ddri/snapshotplot/README.md

 Ever run into this?

 "Cool plot... where’s the code that made it?"
+"You made a mistake here, this other plot a few runs back was the correct one."
 "Uhh...
 I think I overwrote it... maybe version 12_final_final_really_final.py?"

 Yeah.
 Same.